Shawl: History

-The paisley motif is so ubiquitous to Indian fabrics that it is hard to realize that it is only about 250 years old.
+The paisley motif is so ubiquitous to Indian fabrics that it is not easy to know that it is only about 250 years old.
 It evolved from 1600s floral and tree-of-life designs that were created in expensive, tapestry-woven Mughal textiles.
 The design in India originated from Persian motif called butta-jeghgha which represents a stylized cypress tree, the symbol of Iranians.
 Early designs depicted single plants with large flowers and thin wavy stems, small leaves and roots.
 As the designs became denser over time, more flowers and leaves were compacted within the shape of the tree, or issuing from vases or a pair of leaves.
 By the late 18th century, the archetypal curved point at the top of an elliptical outline had evolved.
 The elaborate paisley created on Kashmir shawls became the vogue in Europe for over a century, and it was imitations of these shawls woven in factories at Paisley, Scotland, that gave it the name paisley still commonly used in the United States and Europe.
 In the late 18th century and 19th century, the paisley became an important motif in a wide range of Indian textiles, perhaps because it was associated with the Mughal court.
 It also caught the attention of poorer and non-Muslim Indians because it resembles a mango.
 The Kashmir shawl is an evergreen shawl all over India and the wider world.
 "Rural Indians called an aam or mango a symbol of fertility".

 Shawls were also part of the traditional male costume in Kashmir.
 They were woven in extremely fine woollen twill, some such as the Orenburg shawl, were even said to be as fine as the Shatoosh.
 They could be in one colour only, woven in different colours (called tilikar), ornately woven or embroidered (called ameli).